Phenotypic and molecular characterization of typhoidal and non-typhoidal Salmonella isolates from humans, animals and the environment in Ethiopia

 Supervisors: Dr. Aklilu Feleke, Dr. Adane Mihret, Dr. Andargachew Mulu

-Salmonella enterica and Salmonella bongori the two Gram negative, motile, facultative anaerobic rod-shaped species of salmonella belonging to the Enterobacteriaceae family.
-It resides in the digestive system and blood stream of humans and animals.
-WHO reported that 9 million people get sick and 110,000 people die from typhoid fever every year.
-Antimicrobial resistance (AMR) has been recognized as one of the major health threats to people and animals of global concern specially in east Africa and Ethiopia.
-Application of whole genome sequencing for surveillance enabled identification and characterization of the bacteria.
+Salmonella enterica and Salmonella bongori are the two gram-negative, motile, facultative anaerobic rod-shaped species of salmonella belonging to the Enterobacteriaceae family.
+It resides in the digestive system and bloodstream of humans and animals.
+The WHO reported that 9 million people fall sick and 110,000 people die from typhoid fever every year.
+Antimicrobial resistance (AMR) has been recognized as one of the major health threats of global concern to people and animals, especially in East Africa and Ethiopia.
+The application of whole genome sequencing for surveillance enables the identification and characterization of these bacteria.

-Objectives: To detect, identify and characterize Typhoidal and Non Typhoidal Salmonella Serovars from human, chicken, cattle and environmental samples in Ethiopia.
-Understand their population structure and clonal relationship
+Objectives: To detect, identify and characterize typhoidal and non-typhoidal Salmonella serovars from human, chicken, cattle and environmental samples in Ethiopia and to understand their population structure and clonal relationship.

-Expected outcomes: Provide evidence on the burden of typhoid fever and inform the actual contribution of animals and environment on Salmonella transmission, virulence and drug resistance in Ethiopia
+Expected outcomes: Provide evidence on the burden of typhoid fever and inform the actual contribution of animals and the environment on salmonella transmission, virulence and drug resistance in Ethiopia.

-Result dissemination plan: The findings of this study will be presented to Addis Ababa university and Armauer Hansen Research Institute community in a form of thesis.
-In addition, the data will be presented on appropriate national and international scientific conferences.
-Furthermore, manuscripts will be prepared and submitted for publication on peer-reviewed journals.
+Result dissemination plan: The findings of this study will be presented to Addis Ababa University and Armauer Hansen Research Institute community in the form of a thesis.
+In addition, the data will be presented at appropriate national and international scientific conferences.
+Furthermore, manuscripts will be prepared and submitted for publication in peer-reviewed journals.

 Previous